RivkyHailbron/wit-cli-python/README.md

 "# wit-cli-python"

-**wit** is a simplified, Git-inspired version control system built in Python using the Click library.
+**wit** is a  Git-inspired version control system built in Python using the Click library.
 It provides core version control functionalities via an easy-to-use Command Line Interface (CLI), and is designed with Object-Oriented Programming (OOP) principles.

 ## 🚀 Features